fusioncharts/react-fusioncharts-component/README.md

     document.getElementById('chart-container')
 );
 ```

-While the previous method of creating an object, with the configuration properties and values defined, and passing it is recommended, the configuration properties can be passed separately as well, as shown below:
+While it is recommended to create an object, with the configuration properties, and passing the values defined, you can also pass the configuration properties separately as shown below:

 ```
 ReactDOM.render(
     <ReactFC